debrawolford/plant-swap/README.md

 A simple form in the same style as all other forms on the website. when a user is logged in they can use this form to post a new plant.
 The following details need to be filled in on this form:

-* Plant Name
+* Plant name
 * Image url of plant
 * The plant the user is looking for
 * Country
 * Email (readonly which is filled automatically with the session email)
 * Date Posted (readonly which is filled automatically with today's date)

-When the Submit button is pressed the post is sent to the Mongo database and will show up on both the Account page and the Posts page.
+When the Submit button is pressed the post is sent to the Mongo database and will show up on both the My Account page and the Posts page.

 #### Edit Post Form
 CRUD - *Update* and *Delete* a Post